7 Gluten-Free Swaps to Help You Survive the Holidays

 Traditional gravy usually starts with roux as its base, but because this is a mixture of butter and flour, that won’t work for gluten-free diets.
 Besides swapping the wheat flour for gluten-free all-purpose flour, you could opt to replace the flour altogether with cornstarch.
 It’s a naturally gluten-free thickener.
 A good ratio is one tablespoon plus one teaspoon of cornstarch for every cup of stock with all the drippings.

 Photo Credit: Joshua Resnick/Adobe Stock

 If you have a recipe you already like, there are plenty of gluten-free noodles available that you can swap in that maintain their integrity when you cook them.
 Once you’ve cooked your pasta, mix in the milk, butter and a combo of cheeses, such as cheddar and Parmesan.
 Stir in salt, pepper and maybe even a bit of Dijon mustard, and you’ve got a gourmet mac and cheese that bursts with flavor.

 Pumpkin pie: It’s a holiday favorite we look forward to each year.
 But that crust is full of pesky gluten.
 Dreux Ellis, executive chef at Cafe Gratitude, one of L.A.’s premier vegan restaurants, shares with us his recipe for gluten-free pumpkin pie crust.
 For one large pie, combine in a food processor three cups of pecans, a handful of dates, a sprinkle of salt and half a teaspoon of vanilla.
-Pulse the mixture until smooth, and then roll it out and place it into a pie tin when you’re ready to make your favorite pumpkin pie recipe.
+Pulse the mixture until smooth then press it into a pie tin when you’re ready to make your favorite pumpkin pie recipe.